 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The City has one type of item, which arises only under a modified accrual basis of accounting that qualifies for reporting in this category.
-Accordingly, the item, unavailable revenue, is reported only in the governmental funds balance sheet.
-These amounts are deferred and recognized as an inflow of resources in the period that the amounts become available.
-The City also has deferred inflows of pension earnings reported in the enterprise and government-wide statement of net position.
+The City has one item that qualifies for reporting in this category, which is the deferred inflows of pension earnings.